Skip to content

 • Future-proof supply chains: Decarbonization is a multi-year journey and reducing Scope 3 emissions is an important part of it.
 Enterprises that track their Scope 3 emissions will move ahead of the curve and gain an early mover advantage when businesses inevitably pivot to a low-carbon economy.

-• Reduce carbon tax liability: Tax on carbon emissions may get more prevalent as countries commit to decarbonization targets.
+• Reduce carbon tax liability: Tax on carbon emissions may get more prevalent as countries commit to decarbonisation targets.
 Enterprises can lower their carbon risk by reducing their Scope 3 emissions.

 Research from the Boston Consulting Group (BCG) shows that over 90% of companies cannot accurately measure their emissions.
 Furthermore, most companies exclude Scope 3 emissions because of the lack of confidence in available data.
 In fact, almost 40% of companies experience a 30-40% error rate in establishing emission baselines.